Skip to main content

 Group (Lab)

-Strong enhancement of graphene-light interaction in a photonic crystal nanocavity
+Strong enhancement of light-matter interaction in graphene coupled to a photonic crystal nanocavity

 Cornell Affiliated Author(s)